-GPS Trackers with Satellite Communication – Perfect for assets (containers, pumps, equipment) and vehicles in remote locations without good cellular networks.
-These come in self powered or external power configurations.
-Weatherproof too.
+GPS Trackers with Satellite Communication – Perfect for assets (containers, pumps, equipment) and vehicles in remote locations without good cell networks.
+These come in either self powered or external power configurations.
+They are weatherproof, too.

 Tracking Device Install Guides

-Another factor in your decision of which GPS Tracker you want to deploy in your fleet of vehicles and equipment is how much work is it to install the tracking devices in your vehicles.
-The following guides walk you throught the process and describe the details.
+Installation requirements is another factor in your decision of which GPS Tracker you want to deploy in your fleet of vehicles and equipment.
+We realize that the amount and type of work to install the tracking devices in your vehicles may be a concern.
+As such, we’ve put together the following guides to walk you through the process and describe the details.
 You can decide which one is right for your business.

 Installing a basic GPS Car Tracker – In many ways, installation of a car or truck track is similar to installing a car radio.
-3-wire hookup: ground, power and ignition.
-The details are here.
+In other words, it is a 3-wire hookup: ground, power and ignition.

-Battery Powered Tracker Installation – The battery powered gps tracker and our trackers with satellite communication have similar installation instructions.
+Battery Powered Tracker Installation – The battery powered gps tracker and our trackers with satellite communication have similar install instructions.
 In both cases, good line of sight to the sky is important for the best success.
-They don’t report often, so you want them to be successful.
+Moreover, they don’t report often, so you want them to be successful.

 Monthly Service & Data Plans